 Our hydroponic growing system provides nutrient-rich water directly to our plants’ roots, using a dripper.
 The water is then recycled using a closed-loop irrigation system, which collects any excess water, partially sterilises it and then re-circulates the same water.
 This means there is no waste.
 Thanks to this system, we significantly reduce our daily water and fertiliser needs, while gaining a better understanding of our plants’ nutritional requirements.

 Ever-conscious of our environment, we use a Combined Heat and Power (CHP) system to produce electricity from natural gas.
-It provides 100% of our electricity needs!
 The bi-products of heat and carbon dioxide coupled with energy saving screens are used to promote energy efficient plant growth.
-Any surplus electricity is exported to the national grid and provides enough for 17,000 homes!

 We actively manage the environment outside our glasshouses to enhance the sites’ unique biodiversity.
 The level of onsite biodiversity continually increases and we have land set aside for planting native tree and plant species to encourage wildlife.

 If you look around a place like Tangmere everything is being done to make sure that it is as sustainable as possible.
 Whether you’re looking into things like pest control methods or how the plants are grown, it’s got something to teach all of us.
 Pippa Greenwood, Gardening Broadcaster

 Research and development is extremely important to us.
 We continually invest in trialling new varieties and technologies for improved product quality so that we know everything about our beautiful plants.

 Our years of research contribute to the ongoing advancement of British pepper production.
 We produce a great number of pepper trials in the UK, with every pepper we grow having first been trialled in our unique and dedicated research glasshouse facility that covers 6,100m².
 We carefully select varieties each season so that we’re always growing the best peppers for our customers.